Post

 • Supports light and dark themes

 • Above all, the design is beautiful.
-While the Minimal Mistakes theme is clean, it has a certain stiffness that seems more suitable for official technical documentation or portfolio pages rather than blogs.
+While the Minimal Mistakes theme is clean, it has a certain stiffness that seems more suitable for official project technical documentation or portfolio pages rather than blogs.
 The Chirpy theme, on the other hand, has a design that doesn’t fall short compared to commercial blog platforms like Tistory, Medium, or velog.

 3. Creating GitHub Repository, Building and Deploying